 - In the case of a research group, at least one person in the group must be an MLA member and meet the above criteria.

-- Consideration may be given in exceptional cases to an outstanding candidate not meeting all the criteria above.
+- Consideration may be given in exceptional cases to an outstanding candidate not conference all the criteria above.

 - persons who are knowledgeable about the applicant/group's character, education, and abilities